AxoLabs/BEE2-Axos-Packages/README.md

 # BEE2-Axo's-Packages
 Supported version of BEEMod: 2.4.43.0.

-Supported styles: OG Clean, Clean and P1.
+Supported styles: OG Clean and P1.
 Custom fizzlers have old AP-styled emitters and icons, but no support for those styles beyond that is planned.

 *By the way, if you are going to use one of these in a puzzle, could you please credit me?
 I just want more people to know about these, up to you though :)*